jcarenza67/jcarenza67/README.md

 ### Hi there 👋, I'm Joseph Wilfong.
 I'm a software developer with a passion for learning new technologies and solving interesting problems.
-Currently, I'm in coding school as a Full-Stack Web Developer at Epicodus.
+Currently, I graduated from the coding school Epicodus and am now actively pursuing my BS in CS at Southern New Hampshire University.

 ---